Real Property Lawyers In AlbertaJeff Kahane2021-01-23T15:30:12+00:00

 Property Vs. Real Property

 To help people understand the difference between property and real property, we use this example.
 Property includes anything a person can own.
 For example, a car, vase, shares in a company or a teapot.
 This type of property is commonly referred to as personal property.
 Real property specifically relates to all types of land.
-For example, this includes commercial land, your home, condominiums, industrial land, etc.
+For example, this includes commercial land, your home, condominiums, farm land, industrial land, etc.

 What Is Real Property?